Electricity Laws and Incentives in Hawaii

 Hawaii's National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Hawaii Department of Transportation (HDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Hawaii Department of Transportation (HDOT) to submit an annual electric vehicle (EV) Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
 The submitted plans must be established according to NEVI guidance.

 For more information about Hawaii’s NEVI planning process, see the HDOT NEVI State Plan website.
 To review Hawaii’s NEVI plan, see the Joint Office State Plans for EV Charging website.